lib/goal-core.mjsstores goals, validates completion, formats summaries, redacts sensitive text, and tracks persisted tool history.

 - Copilot CLI stable adapter: skill, Copilot SDK tools, and CLI hooks.

-- VS Code Chat preview adapter: custom agent, MCP tools, and VS Code agent hooks.
+goalSystemserver configured in Copilot CLImcp-config.json. - VS Code Chat preview adapter: custom agent, direct VS Code goal tools,

 Data flow